fred-wang/TeXZilla/README.md

 Description
 -----------

-TeXZilla is a Javascript TeX-to-MathML converter compatible with Unicode.
+TeXZilla is a Javascript LaTeX-to-MathML converter compatible with Unicode.
 This is still a work in progress and things may change in the future.
 Please report any bug you find to the
 [issue tracker](https://github.com/fred-wang/TeXZilla/issues?state=open).